floragunncom/search-guard-docs/_content/_docs_installation/sgMT_upgrade.md

 > a full backup is necessary before the upgrade.
 Additionally, users should be aware
 > that Search Guard may not be fully backward compatible between versions 1 and 2.
 > This entire procedure is applicable only if the user is utilizing multi-tenancy.
->

 ## Multi Tenancy feature

-A Kibana tenant serves as a designated container for the storage of saved objects, referred to as a "space."
+A Kibana tenant serves as a designated container for the storage of saved objects.
 It is possible to associate a tenant with one or more Search Guard roles, granting the assigned roles either read-write or read-only privileges to the tenant and its associated saved objects.
 When working within Kibana, users have the option to choose the tenant they wish to interact with.
 Search Guard ensures that the saved objects are appropriately located within the selected tenant.

-Every Kibana user is inherently granted access to two pre-configured tenants:
-Global and Private.

 The Global tenant is designed for shared use among all users, serving as the default tenant when no alternative tenant is specified.
-Objects created prior to the installation of the multi-tenancy module are housed within this tenant.
+Objects created prior to the installation of the multi-tenancy module are lost, thus there is a need of secured backup.
+Furthermore, it is imperative to ensure that the user is granted access to the global tenant.
+By default, the Global tenant is not accessible.
+This demarcates a distinction between the newer and older implementations of Multi-Tenancy (MT).

 In contrast, the Private tenant is exclusively accessible to the currently logged-in user and is not shared with others.